Hervar77/infinity-doc/mkdocs/api/infinity.mail.md

 ### Properties:
 - #### name
   >Type: `string`.
-The name of the attachment for the corresponding parameter of the `Content-Type` attachment header
+The name of the attachment for the corresponding parameter of the `Content-Type` attachment header.
 - #### size
   >Type: `number`.
-The size of the attachment in bytes
+The size of the attachment in bytes.
 - #### contentTransferEncoding
   >Type: `infinity.mail.transferEncoding`.
-The transfer encoding for the attachment
+The transfer encoding for the attachment.
 - #### contentId
   >Type: `string`.
-The content id ("cid") for e.g. inline insertion of the attachment into the email content
+The content id ("cid") for e.g. inline insertion of the attachment into the email content.
 - #### contentDisposition
   >Type: `string`.
-The entry for the `Content-Disposition` header
+The entry for the `Content-Disposition` header.
 - #### storedFilePath
   >Type: `string`.
-The filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the attachment file
+The filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the attachment file.

 ---